City puts up barriers in North Wichita to stop illegal dumping

 “It’s just ridiculous towards how our community being treated, everyone wanting to dump their furniture everywhere,” said Neal.

-If you are found guilty of illegal dumping it’s a misdemeanor crime and the punishment can be up to six months in jail or a fine of up to five hundred dollars.
+If you are found guilty of illegal dumping, it’s a misdemeanor crime.
+The punishment can be up to six months in jail or a fine of up to $500.